 Middlesex Health is offering vaccine appointments to individuals six months or older, in accordance with state guidelines.

 We will book your second dose appointment when you get your first dose based on your age bracket.

 Both the FDA and CDC agree that it is safe and effective for individuals to choose a booster dose that is a different vaccine type than they originally received.
 You will have the ability to choose your vaccine type when you book your appointment.

 We encourage you to do everything possible to keep your appointments.
 However, we understand that there may be reasons beyond your control that will require you to cancel.

 - If you booked your first dose appointment with Middlesex Health: You can cancel and reschedule your appointments through your MyChart account or by calling the office where you originally scheduled your appointment and leaving a voicemail.
-When rescheduling, please keep in mind that you need to have your second dose 21 days after your first dose for the Pfizer vaccine, and 28 days after your first dose for the Moderna vaccine.
+When rescheduling, please keep in mind that there is a recommended schedule for each vaccine.